10 App Engagement Strategies That Must Not Be Avoided

 It’s also important to consider personalizing the push notifications to engage the audience.
 The more the message is tailored, the more likely they are to launch an app session and potentially invest money.
 Push updates from rich media are more expressive, intellectually stimulating, and engaging.
 More importantly, they stand out and quickly catch notice.

 Moreover, you are far better positioned to tell which factors are more likely to improve your app interaction KPIs by knowing your ‘user’s behaviour’.
 When you study the stats and notice that the majority of the notifications that are opened are between a given time frame of a day, that would be the right time to send the notifications.
-For example, you can see when your users are watching a game or sports or checking the scores in the app, you can then start to hypothesize the value proposition and fine tune the push notification strategy.
+For example, you can see when your users are watching a game or sports or checking the scores in the app, you can then start to hypothesize the value proposition and fine-tune the push notification strategy.

-5. Using Deep Linking for personalised notifications
+5. Using Deep Linking for personalized notifications

 If you want to boost app re-engagement, you need to make sure the customized notification leads the user to the right location.
 It is always a best practice to give the user an option to opt-in or opt-out for notifications.